 A strong event briefing consists of five key elements.
 Without any one of these five, the briefing is incomplete.

 The first building block is context: what is the reason for this event?
-What is the background of the organization, its culture, and its recent history that is relevant to this event?
+What is the organization’s background, culture, and recent history that is relevant to this event?
 The second is the objective: what does this event need to achieve?
 Not “a fun evening,” but concrete outcomes.
 Third: the target audience.
-Who are the participants?
-What do they expect?
-What do they already know about the organization?
+Describe who the participants are, what they expect, and what they already know about the organization.
 Fourth: budget.
 A realistic and concrete figure, or at least a range.
 Fifth: constraints.
 What is set in stone?
 Date, location, brand guidelines, sensitivities?

 Each of these building blocks is equally important.
 A briefing without an objective is just a wish list.
 A briefing without a budget is an invitation to guess.
 A briefing without context is an instruction without a story.